Chardyyy07/Bus-Ticketing-System-with-RFID-and-E-payment-Integration-for-Bus-Fare-Collection/README.md

 # What is TripsPH?

-The TripsPH (Transportation RFID Integrated System using PHP) is our Thesis entitled the "Bus Ticketing System with RFID and E-payment Integration for bus fare collection" introduces a multifaceted approach to optimize bus ticketing systems.
-Its core technology is powered by the ESP-8266 microcontroller that utilizes Radio Frequency Identification (RFID) for enhanced data retrieval, fare administration, and passenger convenience.
+The TripsPH (Transportation RFID Integrated System using PHP) is our Thesis entitled the "Bus Ticketing System with RFID and E-payment Integration that uses RFID, ESP-8266 microcontroller, thermal printer, LCD, LED, Haversine formula, web development frameworks and Stripe integration to optimize fare collection, data management, and passenger convenience.
+It is a thesis project that aims to improve the efficiency and accuracy of bus journeys by automating the processes of card tapping, fare calculation, receipt printing, and payment verification.
+It also allows users to reload their RFID cards using different payment methods and view their transaction history online.
+The system has an administrative dashboard that enables various user roles to manage the data and rules related to the bus operations.
-Specialized Arduino code ensures accurate recording of card entry and exit, providing precise data retrieval and passenger tracking during bus journeys.
-Haversine formula was implemented specifically to manage fare collection and calculate distances travelled.
-The system also features a thermal printer to generate journey tickets and receipts, displaying fare amount, journey details, and other relevant information such as distance travel and the place of dispatch and arrival.
-Real-time communication is facilitated through a status indicator, utilizing a Liquid Crystal Display (LCD) and Light Emitting Diode (LED) for success and failed tapping, resulting in efficient communication and transit operations.
-The study also integrates a comprehensive Administrative System, enabling various user roles to manage fare matrix, rules, profiles, and trip records, thereby ensuring efficient management and control of associated data.
-With automation processes handling passenger origin and destination details, verifying accuracy, and calculating distances travelled, fare calculation and collection are further simplified.
-The Stripe integration as a digital payment method allows cashless transactions for RFID cards which provides real-time updates on payment status but the reloading system was not limited to this type of payment;
-it was also available in Gcash and Paymaya.
-This system effectively collects, stores, and manages reload transaction records, ensuring transparency and accountability throughout its operation.

 <h1 align="center">
   <img src="https://github.com/Chardyyy07/Bus-Ticketing-System-with-RFID-and-E-payment-Integration-for-Bus-Fare-Collection/blob/d28f66cdfea26272ddb6114fa0ad86510cd487ef/TripsPH_Dashboard/Screenshots/LOGO.png" width="224px"/><br/>